MirzaSubasic/MavenTask/README.md

     2. child2-1.1-SNAPSHOT.jar

-Created webhook which will notify jenkins about all events in this repository
+Created webhook which will notify jenkins about all events in this repository.